Local hidden variable values without optimization procedures: Bell inequalities

 \begin{rem} Notice that if $q=2$, symmetry (\ref{symm}) implies that matrix $M$ is real.
 In general, any matrix $M\in\mathbb{C}^{mq\times mq}$ obeying condition \eqref{symm} has the following properties: \begin{itemize} \item If $q$ is even, entries $M_{ms+x,mt+y}$ are real for all $x,y,s,t$ such that $0\leq x,y\leq m-1$ and $s,t\in\{0,q/2\}$. \item If $q$ is odd, entries $M_{x,y}$ are real for all \mbox{$0\leq x,y\leq m-1$}. \end{itemize} \end{rem} In Appendix \ref{app:Structure_M}, we illustrate the structure of matrices $M$ for odd and even orders.

 We are now ready to introduce a notion of equivalence.
 We say that two Bell inequalities (\ref{Bell}) are equivalent if they differ in a relabeling of inputs and outputs only.
 That is, if their coefficients are given by $S^{ab}_{xy}$ and $S^{a'b'}_{x'y'}$, where $S^{a'b'}_{x'y'}=\mathcal{P}S^{ab}_{xy}$, and $\mathcal{P}$ is a permutation.
-This notion of equivalence can be translated to matrices $M$ through (\ref{matrix_M}). \begin{defi} Two matrices $M$ and $M'$, associated to a Bell inequality (\ref{BellM}), with $m$ measurement settings and $q$ outcomes, are equivalent if there exists a permutation $\mathcal{P}^{a\to a',b\to b'}_{x\to x',y\to y'}$ such that where $\mathcal{F}$ is the double Fourier transform defined in (\ref{matrix_M}). \end{defi}
+This notion of equivalence can be translated to matrices $M$ through (\ref{matrix_M}). \begin{defi} Two matrices $M$ and $M'$ of order $mq$ are $q$-equivalent if there exists a permutation $\mathcal{P}^{a\to a',b\to b'}_{x\to x',y\to y'}$ such that where $\mathcal{F}$ is the double Fourier transform defined in (\ref{matrix_M}). \end{defi}

 Definition \ref{def:q_equivalence} induces the following notion of maximal excess. \begin{defi} Let $q\geq2$.
 We say that $M$ of order $mq$ has maximal excess with respect to $q$-equivalence if $M$ obeys \eqref{symm} and